jimfrob/BlueSCSI-v2-NuBus-Mount/README.md

 I did my best to align everything by using an STL generated from the KiCad PCB editor from the files from the BlueSCSI v2 GitHub page (https://github.com/BlueSCSI/BlueSCSI-v2)

 I will include my Bambu Studio project file as well as the STL of the extension I made in FreeCAD for the bracket.
+This adapter is only compatible with the larger Macintosh II style NuBus slots.
+I'm working on an adapter for the smaller slots found in computers such as my Quadra 650.
+I'll update this repository when it's finished.